Archive 4 Steps to Keep Kids Safe on Instagram

 Inappropriate Content on Instagram

-Coming across inappropriate content depends on who and what hashtags you follow and what you usually watch on Instagram.
+Coming across inappropriate content depends on what Instagram profiles and hashtags you follow and what you usually watch on Instagram.
 If your child only follows friends and family and doesn’t search inappropriate content in the ‘explore’ section, it’s unlikely they come across explicit content.
 However, everyone follows a few hashtags and public accounts.

 Instagram Direct Messages